 The convenience store company information section should start off with an address, description of the store, and differentiating factors for the stores, such as ease of entry and exit, discounted prices, or low overhead.
 From this, convenience store business plan writer should then focus their attention on providing an in-depth description of the location, both internal and external aspects.
 For the internal aspects, touch on square footage, freezer/cooler space, and potential renovations in the near future.
-As for the external review, our business plan writer suggests starting by describing the parking lot and number of parking spaces and then expand to the area description, which may include the number of apartment complexes or subdivisions in the area, large employers, etc. In following the strategy, business owners are able to give the reader a detailed review of the totality of the firm’s internal and external variables.
+As for the external review, our business plan writer suggests starting by describing the parking lot and number of parking spaces and then expanding to the area description, which may include the number of apartment complexes or subdivisions in the area, large employers, etc. In following the strategy, business owners are able to give the reader a detailed review of the totality of the firm’s internal and external variables.

 Service Description and Competitive Advantages

-The service description segment of a convenience store business plan should focus on products offered.
+The service description segment of a convenience store business plan should focus on the products offered.
 For example, if the convenience store will carry grocery items, then give a brief description of the items like bread, milk, snacks, etc. Also, most convenience stores will carry some type of liquor.
 From this, outline the types of alcoholic beverages sold, such as beer and wine.
 Finally, an important revenue generator for some convenience stores is the sale of cigarettes and lotto tickets.
 Granted, the profit margins are not very big on these items.
 However, when individuals purchase these types of items, they all too often buy other goods, which have higher profit margins.

 The target market for a convenience store can vary based on location.
 For some convenience stores, a target market may be residents in the local area.
-This target market is often selected when the convenience stores close to apartment complexes, subdivisions, or on major crossroads.
+This target market is often selected when the convenience stores are close to apartment complexes, subdivisions, or at major crossroads.
 Other convenience stores may have a target market focused on large employers in the area.
 An example of this will be if the convenience store is located near a military base, company headquarters, or medical facility.

-Industry research for a Convenience Store Business Plan
+Industry research for a Convenience Store Business Plan or Template

 Industry research for convenience stores should first start with reviewing national statistics.
-For example, the convenience store industry in the US has generated approximately $33 billion in revenues in the last year.
+For example, the convenience store industry in the US has generated approximately $33 billion in revenue in the last year.
 From these revenues, industry experts predict that approximately $600 million were profits.
 This leads to a profit margin of 1.9%.
 This profit margin seems quite low.
 However, because of the number of consumers visiting convenience stores on a daily basis, profits are generated through volume as compared to per sale transactions.
 Finally, there are about 39,000 convenience stores operating throughout the US.
 The stores employ approximately 141,000 employees.
 Simple math leads to the assumption that the average store employs approximately four individuals.
 Good information for your future financial projections.

 Funding Request for a Convenience Store Business Plan